11DE784A/11DE784A.github.io/thegloaming/magic-items.markdown

 Library, LLC](https://www.thearcanelibrary.com/)).

 When your hit point total drops to zero while wearing this ring, you can remain conscious and keep fighting.
-You take a -1 penalty to your constitution score for every round you spend fighting this way.
+Any damage you take while fighting this way results in failed Death Saving throws, and you take -1 penalty to your constitution score every round.
 You must complete a long rest and succeed a DC 12 Constitution Saving Throw to restore your constitution score.

 ## Pebble of Predictability